-Partners support WorldCat and help libraries.
+Partners support libraries and WorldCat growth

 The scale of WorldCat and the non-profit nature of the OCLC cooperative allow us to speak for member libraries to improve the flow of information that helps users find and access resources.
 OCLC partners with a wide variety of organizations to help get new library resources in front of users faster.